caprica/vlcj/README.md

 may be needed.
 Where the runtime version of VLC is not new enough, in most cases vlcj attempts to fail-safe.

+See also [vlcj-info](https://github.com/caprica/vlcj-info) for a small library that can extract information from local media files using the MediaInfo library.

 You can also follow @capricasoftware on Twitter for more vlcj news.

 Documentation